Who deems an espresso should be extracted in a certain time, be a certain size?

 So it has never been a more exciting time for a keen barista to be part of the ever-evolving, ever-challenging pursuit of the elusive perfect espresso.

-There is a plethora of training possibilities, and being a barista has become a recognised career pathway with exciting international possibilities.
+There is a plethora of training possibilities, and being a barista has become a recognized career pathway with exciting international possibilities.